Jonathan Woodgate: Newcastle United

 Woodgate signed for Newcastle United in January 2003 for £9 million with add ons.
 He impressed and quickly became a fan favourite.
-One of his finest games came in Newcastle's 2004 UEFA Cup semi final clash with Olympique de Marseille, completely nullifying the threat of their forward line and clinical forward Didier Drogba.
+One of his finest games came in Newcastle's 2004 UEFA Cup semi final clash with Marseille, completely nullifying the threat of their forward line and clinical forward Didier Drogba.
 Unfortunately for Newcastle, a serious injury saw him end his final season early, and he could not feature in the second leg, where Newcastle were defeated 2–0 and knocked out.

 Real Madrid

 Woodgate signed for Real Madrid in August 2004 for a transfer fee of £13.4 million.
 This was to the surprise of many in the football world, due to his frequent absences through injury at his previous clubs, and indeed he was injured at the time of the transfer.

 Woodgate did not make any appearances for Real Madrid in his first season in Spain, eventually making his debut on 22 September 2005, in a league match against Athletic Bilbao.
 The game did not go well for him, as he scored an own goal and was later sent off for a second bookable offence.
-He scored his only goal for Real Madrid by heading the equaliser in the 4–1 UEFA Champions League defeat of Rosenborg BK on 19 October, his first appearance for the club in European competition.
+He scored his only goal for Real Madrid by heading the equaliser in the 4–1 UEFA Champions League defeat of Rosenborg on 19 October, his first appearance for the club in European competition.

-By February 2006, Woodgate had established himself as a first team player, with the other centre half position rotating among Sergio Ramos, Iván Helguera, Francisco Pavon and Álvaro Mejía.
+By February 2006, Woodgate had established himself as a first team player, with the other centre half position rotating among Sergio Ramos, Iván Helguera, Francisco Pavón and Álvaro Mejía.
 One Spanish newspaper even described him as having "become Madrid's true leader".
 However, further injury setbacks again stopped him playing.
 He was considered to have an outside chance of making the England squad for the 2006 FIFA World Cup, but due to surgery on his back was not named in the squad.

 In July 2007, Woodgate was voted the worst signing of the 21st century by users of the website of Spain's leading sports daily, Marca, polling 37.11% of the votes cast.

 Middlesbrough

 On 30 August 2006, Woodgate signed a one-year loan move to hometown club Middlesbrough.
-He made his debut against Arsenal at The Emirates Stadium on 9 September.
+He made his debut against Arsenal at the Emirates Stadium on 9 September.
 He was later voted man of the match by local radio station, Century FM.
-In April 2007 Middlesbrough announced Woodgate would be their first summer signing for a fee of £7 million.
+In April 2007, Middlesbrough announced Woodgate would be their first summer signing for a fee of £7 million.
 He signed a four-year contract, keeping him at the club until June 2011.

-In October 2007 he was crowned North East Player of the Year by the Prince's Trust, beating players from Newcastle and Sunderland.
+In October 2007, he was crowned North East Player of the Year by the Prince's Trust, beating players from Newcastle and Sunderland.
 During the 2007–08 pre-season Woodgate suffered an injury that allowed fellow hometown defender David Wheater to start in his place during pre-season.
 Wheater's form in pre-season earned him a place in the starting XI for the opening day Premier League fixture – Wheater's form then continued which triggered the transfer of Woodgate to Tottenham Hotspur.